-This example shows how to select a target for a Simulink® model, generate C code for real-time simulation, and view generated files.
+This example shows how to select a system target file for a Simulink® model, generate C code for real-time simulation, and view generated files.

 The model represents an 8-bit counter that feeds a triggered subsystem that is parameterized by constant blocks